Biorthogonal resource theory of genuine quantum superposition: Outlook

-\textit{Outlook.} --- In this paper, we have proposed a unified framework for quantum superposition and quantum indistinguishability, regarding the latter as a special subset of the former.
-We achieved this by adopting a resource-theoretical approach and utilizing the notion of biorthogonality.
-We introduced \(l_1\) measures for quantum indistinguishability and genuine quantum superposition.
-This enabled us to claim that genuine quantum superposition is the fundamental notion of nonclassicality, which always includes quantum coherence and correlations as special subsets.
+In this paper, we present a comprehensive framework that unifies quantum superposition and basis state quantum indistinguishability, the latter being regarded as a specialized case of the former termed intra-basis superposition.
+Our approach integrates a resource-theoretical perspective, leveraging the concept of biorthogonality.
+To quantify intra-basis quantum superposition and genuine quantum superposition, we introduce the proper generalizations of the conventional \(l_1\) measure of quantum coherence.
+This enable us to claim that genuine quantum superposition is the fundamental notion of nonclassicality, which always includes quantum coherence and correlations as special subsets.

 Our work can be naturally extended in the following directions.
 First, our approach may pave the way for new measures in the resource theory of superposition.
-In this regard, the non-Hermiticity of biorthogonal matrix \(\bar{\rho}\) warrants further investigation.
+In this regard, the pseudo-Hermiticity of biorthogonal matrix \(\rho_{BO}\) warrants further investigation.
 We indeed believe that such an investigation may provide alternative methods for the quantification of genuine quantum superposition.

 Second, the measures that we introduced in this paper can be applied to quantum chemistry to quantify the nonclassicality in the phenomena of chemical bonding.
-This is not possible using the previous framework of superposition theory, since the formation of a chemical bond between two atoms is closely associated with overlapping of nonorthogonal atomic orbitals.
+We have recently initiated exploratory efforts in this direction~\cite{2023_Aromatiq}.
+In this parallel inquiry, we successfully quantified electron delocalization in aromatic molecules utilizing genuine quantum superposition.
+This was not possible using the previous framework of superposition theory, since the formation of a chemical bond between two atoms is closely associated with overlapping of nonorthogonal atomic orbitals.

 Last, within the unified framework presented here, it might be possible to study the place of quantum superposition in the hierarchy of nonclassicality.
 In order to deal with the nonorthogonality of atomic orbitals, L\"{o}wdin developed a symmetric orthogonalization method in 1950~\cite{1950_Lowdin}.
 This method gives the closest orthogonal basis \(\{|l_i\rangle\}\) in the least-squares sense to the original nonorthogonal basis \(\{|c_i\rangle\}\) through the transformation